mosheikh10/Linux/Linux Filesystem & Features/GroupsInLinux.md

-Linux Groups 👥
+# Linux Groups 👥

 Groups allow you to manage permissions for multiple users at once.
 Instead of setting permissions for each user individually, you can give a group permissions and then add users to that group.

-🔎 Viewing Groups
+# 🔎 Viewing Groups

-View all groups on the system: cat /etc/group
+View all groups on the system:
+ - cat /etc/group

 Each entry shows:

-Group name
+ - Group name

-Password placeholder (usually x)
+ - Password placeholder

-Group ID (GID)
+ - Group ID (GID)

-Members of the group
+ - Members of the group

 Example:
-sudo group → members have admin (root) privileges.
+ - sudo group → members have admin (root) privileges.

-To give a user sudo rights → add them to the sudo group.
+    - To give a user sudo rights → add them to the sudo group.

-➕ Creating a Group
+# ➕ Creating a Group
 Create:
-sudo groupadd devops
+ - sudo groupadd devops
 Verify:
-cat /etc/group | grep devops
+ - cat /etc/group | grep devops

-👤 Adding a User to a Group
+# 👤 Adding a User to a Group
 Add user to a group:
-sudo usermod -aG devops newuser
+ - sudo usermod -aG devops newuser

--a → append (don’t remove user from other groups)
+  - -a → append (don’t remove user from other groups)

--G → specify group
+  - -G → specify group

 Verify:
-groups newuser
+ - groups newuser

-❌ Removing a User from a Group
+# ❌ Removing a User from a Group
 Remove:
-sudo gpasswd -d newuser devops
+ - sudo gpasswd -d newuser devops

 Verify:
-su - newuser → then run groups
+ - su - newuser → then run groups

-🗑️ Deleting a Group
+# 🗑️ Deleting a Group
 Delete:
-sudo groupdel devops
+ - sudo groupdel devops

 Verify:
-cat /etc/group | grep devops
+ - cat /etc/group | grep devops

-No output = group deleted
+   - No output = group deleted

-👥 Adding a User to Multiple Groups
+# 👥 Adding a User to Multiple Groups
 Add:
-sudo usermod -aG admin1,admin2 newuser
+ - sudo usermod -aG admin1,admin2 newuser

 Verify:
-su - newuser → then run groups
+ - su - newuser → then run groups

-Should list both admin1 and admin2
+   - Should list both admin1 and admin2